swyang50066/three-body-orbit-sim/README.md

-# sun-jupiter-earth-orbit
+# Orbital Simulation of Sun-Jupiter-Earth System
-Three-body Problem: Orbital Motions of Sun-Jupiter-Earth System
+This repository is for a toy project of three-body orbital simulation.